 Hold up.
 Where are the Canary Islands?

 You probably thought the Canary Islands belonged to Spain right?
-That’s correct.
-But that doesn’t mean that the islands themselves are near Spain.
-The Canary Islands are much further south.
+Well, that’s correct.
+But that doesn’t mean that the islands themselves are in, near or next to Spain.
+The Canary Islands are actually much further south.
 They’re the most southern autonomous community of Spain, down in the warmth of the Atlantic Ocean, and belong to the African Plate rather than the European.

 The Canaries are actually a lot closer to Morocco and the Western Sahara than they are to Spain.
 They’re among the outermost regions of the European Union and, at their closest point to land, the Canary Islands are 100km from the coast of Morocco.

 Sounds far away.
-How do I go about getting there?
+How do I get to the Canary Islands?

 It’s certainly further away than most other places in Spain, that’s for sure (though we suppose it depends where you are in the world!).
-But given the popularity of Tenerife, Lanzarote, Gran Canaria, La Palma and Fuerteventura, the islands are incredibly well served with flights.
+But given the popularity of Tenerife (the largest island), Lanzarote, Gran Canaria, La Palma and Fuerteventura, the islands are incredibly well served with flights.
 Various well known airlines fly into all of the above.
 Then from there, you can get out to all the more remote, exciting parts of the Canaries easily.
 We’ll get onto those.

 There are also a bunch of smaller islands, which makes for great exploring, whether in a sailing boat, an optimistic pedalo or any other form of sea vessel.
 The population of the Canaries is 2,127,685 and the majority of that is based on the two capitals of Gran Canaria and Tenerife.

-As for the canaries… actually, the name comes from the latin ‘Canariae Insulae’, which translates as “Islands of the Dogs”.
+As for the canaries… actually, the Canary Islands are not named after canaries.
+The name comes from the latin ‘Canariae Insulae’, which translates as “Islands of the Dogs”.
 This name was originally given to Gran Canaria the Mauretanian king Juba II because the place was filled with dogs.
 The connection with the bird, the canary, isn’t a coincidence though.
 The bird is actually named after the Canary Islands.
 So to answer the original question, yes!
 There are canaries on the Canary Islands.